htcondor/htcondor/docs/users-manual/potential-problems.rst

 When HTCondor starts up your job, it renames argv[0] (which usually contains the name of the program) to condor\_exec.
-This is convenient when examining a machine’s processes with the Unix command *ps*; the process is easily identified as an HTCondor job.
+This is convenient when examining a machine's processes with the Unix command *ps*; the process is easily identified as an HTCondor job.

 Unfortunately, some programs read argv[0] expecting their own program